Vacation in Beverly Hills like Mariah Carey this summer

 “Sometimes a week or two isn’t enough to get away.
 That’s why I was thrilled to stay for a few months in a gorgeous Beverly Hills estate, which I found on Booking.com,” said the “Honey” singer.
 “My family and I enjoyed all the luxuries this beautiful home has to offer and now, one of my Lambs has the opportunity to experience LA in true Mimi fashion by staying in the same home and visiting all my favorite places in the area!”

-Mariah’s Beverly Hills Escape will be available to book exclusively on Booking.com on June 21 at 9 a.m.
-PST for a single stay from June 23 through June 25.
+Mariah’s Beverly Hills Escape will be available on Booking.com on June 21 at 9 a.m.
+PST, “for a single stay” from June 24 through June 26.

-- A two-night stay at the Beverly Hills estate Carey rented this spring
+“The package is priced at $6.21, in honor of the first day of summer.”
+However, the fun doesn’t end with the two-night stay at the luxurious Beverly Hills pad.
+It also includes:

-- Reservations at her favorite restaurants, including The Terrace, Cara, Nobu Malibu, Dan Tana’s and Craig’s
+- Reservations at the songwriter’s favorite restaurants ie: The Terrace, Cara, Nobu Malibu, Dan Tana’s and Craig’s

-- A private fashion consultation “to get Mimi-ready,” coupled with Carey’s own beauty and self-care tips
+- A private consultation with a fashion stylist to get “Mimi-read along with the singer’s very own beauty and self-care tips.”

-- A guide to the singer’s favorite local attractions, including Will Rogers State Beach, Runyon Canyon, The Getty, The Hammer and The Skirball
+- A guide to Carey’s favorite L.A. spots, which includes Will Rogers State Beach, Runyon Canyon, The Getty, The Hammer and The Skirball.

-Note: Editor’s note: This article has been updated to correct the booking dates.